How my Fermentation Hobby Helps Me as a Software Engineer

 In a different occasion, I learned the usefulness of changing the ratio of rice mold to start ferment.
 We were able to culture our own mold strain due to less-than-ideal weather conditions.
 These experiences kind of mirror my experience as a software engineer.
 Every day brings surprises and new opportunities for learning.
 The brewing hobby has made me appreciate the value of embracing the unknown.
 Turns out, that’s a useful mindset to have as a software engineer.

-Crafting fermented products requires patience.
-Good tempeh or kombucha demands waiting – weeks, months, or even years.
+Crafting fermented products needs patience.
+Making good tempeh or kombucha means waiting – weeks, months, or even years.
 A soy-rice ferment of mine has been fermenting for two years.
 Similarly, well-designed software products need good planning, iterative testing, and the understanding that quality takes time.
 I’ve learned to long-term patience through my fermentation experiments.
 I know now to trust the process, focus on progress, and approach projects with a long-term vision.
 THis leads to more stable and successful products.
 Just as my amazing batch of chhyang (Nepali rice beer) won’t complete in a week no matter how excited I am, the project at work won’t be done until the proper timelines are reached.
 It’s easier to understand that way to me.

 The art of fermentation1 depends on the unexpected.
 Unlike boring, sterile-feeling offices, fermentation projects are full of curveballs.
 A cold snap can slow a ferment.
 A batch might develop its own flavors because of an overabundance of pollen in the air.
 Online recipes are very difficult to predict unless you’ve tried them before.
 These deviations teach me why I must be flexible, and how I might adapt when things go South.
 These lessons are quite clearly relevant as a software engineer.